Overview of Communication Procedures

 Emergency "Blue-Light" phone network

-The University has an emergency phone network on its Kingston Campus that gives a caller instant access to the University Police and Security Department simply by pushing a large red button.
+The University has an emergency phone network on its Kingston Campus that gives a caller instant access to the University Police and Security Department.
 There are about 90 blue light emergency phones on the Kingson campus.